 Number 6.
 Work thirty years to get that pension but neglect finding a replacement for the job.
 Spend the next thirty years underfoot, or running errands at Walmart or Home Depot.

 Number 7.
-You’ve made it, you spend your days planning retirement, chatting with your salesmen buddies and watching fishing videos on YouTube.
+You’ve made it as department head, you spend your days planning retirement chatting with your salesmen buddies and watching fishing videos on YouTube.
 One day they find your fat ass sprawled across the keyboard.
 Funny thing is how you found your predecessor at the same desk sprawled over fishing magazines.

 Number 8.
 Between the savings and the inheritance, you retire in comfort.
 All those you depend upon for companionship reject you and begrudge your good fortune.
 What should have brought joy, instead brings loneliness.

-Fortunately, everyone doesn’t lose the game.
-Some may technically win, but still lose due to the uncertainty of their choices stressing their lives away.
+Fortunately, not everyone loses the game.
+Some may technically win but still lose due to the uncertainty of their choices stressing their lives away.
 Others may hedge their bets by living in the now and choosing the path of a Rebel Retiree.